 On June 13, 2018, our Board of Directors approved the adoption of a share repurchase program under which we are authorized to repurchase up to 1.55 million shares of common stock, or the "Common Share Repurchase Program."
 The Common Share Repurchase Program, which is open-ended in duration, allows us to make repurchases from time to time on the open market or in negotiated transactions, including under 10b5-1 plans.
 Repurchases are at our discretion, subject to applicable law, share availability, price and our financial performance, among other considerations.
 In addition to making discretionary repurchases, we from time to time use 10b5-1 plans to increase the number of trading days available to implement these repurchases.
-From inception of the Common Share Repurchase Program through May 6, 2022, we repurchased 701,965 shares at an average price per share of \$13.36 and a total cost of \$9.4 million, and have authorization to repurchase an additional 848,035 common shares.
-We did not purchase any shares under this program during the three-month period ended March 31, 2022.
+During the three- and sixmonth periods ended June 30, 2022, we repurchased 88,184 common shares at an average price per share of \$13.20 and a total cost of \$1.2 million.
+From inception of the Common Share Repurchase Program through August 5, 2022, we repurchased 790,149 common shares at an average price per share of \$13.34 and a total cost of \$10.5 million, and have authorization to repurchase an additional 759,851 common shares.

 On February 21, 2021, our Board of Directors approved the adoption of a share repurchase program under which we are authorized to repurchase up to \$30.0 million of preferred stock, or the "Preferred Share Repurchase Program."
 The Preferred Share Repurchase Program, which is open-ended in duration, allows us to make repurchases from time to time on the open market or in negotiated transactions, including under 10b5-1 plans.
 Repurchases are at our discretion, subject to applicable law, share availability, price and our financial performance, among other considerations.
-From inception of the Preferred Share Repurchase Program through May 6, 2022, we have not repurchased any shares of preferred stock.
+We have not yet repurchased any shares of preferred stock under the Preferred Share Repurchase Program.